Senpaizuri/web-design-1819/README.md

 In this course I tried to make a podcast enjoyable for Marie, who has been deaf by birth.

+## User Scenario

+Marie was born deaf.
+This means that she has no concept of sound.
+She does however want to enjoy a Podcast just like the rest of us.
+But this is nigh impossible since it's only audio.

+The only way for her to enjoy this is to read a transcript or to get some other visual feedback in regards to the story.

 ## Week 1

 <details>